enso-managers/home/index.md

 Build products that perform their tasks effectively.
 That stand out through attractive and well thought-out operation.
 That prove themselves through a clear internal structure.
 That have fewer rather than more functions.
-That are fun to use!﻿
+That are fun to use!

 ## Services